 Resilience assessment: Whilst fecundity, longevity and maturation are poorly understood in sponges, several reports indicate that cushion sponges are shorter lived and faster growing than erect sponges.
 Halichondria spp. are reported to be fast growing, with some examples considered fouling.
-Sebens (1986) reported that Halichondria panicea reached pre-clearance levels of cover within 2 years.
-It is probable that other sponges considered would not recover quite as quickly, but are likely to be highly resilient to moderate decline.
+It is probable that other sponges considered would not recover quite as quickly but are likely to be highly resilient to moderate decline.
 The hydroids that characterize this biotope are likely to recover from damage very quickly.
-Based on the available evidence, recovery of the hydroid species is likely within two years) for any level of perturbation (where resistance is 'None', 'Low', 'Medium' or 'High').
-Depending on the season of the impact and level of recovery, recovery could occur within six months.
-Spawning has been reported as more or less year round in temperate conditions for both Ciona intestinalis (Yamaguchi, 1975; Caputi et al., 2015; MBA, 1957) and Ascidia mentula (Fish & Fish, 1996).
-Ciona intestinalis reaches sexual maturity at a body height of ca 2.5 - 3 cm, with one to two generations per year and longevity of ca 1.5 years.
-(Fish & Fish, 1996).
+Based on the available evidence, recovery of the hydroid species is likely within two years for any level of perturbation (where resistance is 'None', 'Low', 'Medium' or 'High').
+Depending on the season of the impact and level of damage, recovery could occur within six months.
 Sebens (1985, 1986) found that ascidians such as Dendrodoa carnea, Molgula manhattensis and Aplidium spp. achieved significant cover in less than a year, and, together with Halichondria panicea, reached pre-clearance levels of cover after 2 years.

-If the community is completely removed from the habitat (resistance of 'None' or 'Low') resilience is assessed as 'Medium' (recovery within 2-10 years).
-However, if resistance is assessed as 'Medium' or 'High' then resilience will be assessed as 'High' (recovery within 2 years).
+Therefore, if the community is removed or significantly damaged (resistance of 'None' or 'Low') resilience is assessed as 'Medium' (recovery within 2-10 years).
+However, if resistance is assessed as 'Medium' then resilience will be assessed as 'High' (recovery within 2 years).

-NB: The resilience and the ability to recover from human induced pressures is a combination of the environmental conditions of the site, the frequency (repeated disturbances versus a one-off event) and the intensity of the disturbance.
+Note.
+The resilience and the ability to recover from human induced pressures is a combination of the environmental conditions of the site, the frequency (repeated disturbances versus a one-off event) and the intensity of the disturbance.
 Recovery of impacted populations will always be mediated by stochastic events and processes acting over different scales including, but not limited to, local habitat conditions, further impacts and processes such as larval-supply and recruitment between populations.
 Full recovery is defined as the return to the state of the habitat that existed prior to impact.
 This does not necessarily mean that every component species has returned to its prior condition, abundance or extent but that the relevant functional components are present and the habitat is structurally and functionally recognizable as the initial habitat of interest.
 It should be noted that the recovery rates are only indicative of the recovery potential.